-- How will you land that dream job or first job?
+- Will you land that dream job or first job?

 - How will grow in your career in PR?

-- How do you stay fresh and up-to-date, so you don’t become a “dinosaur”?
+- Are you staying fresh and up-to-date, so you don’t become a “dinosaur”?

-Here are 10 things you should do to become a more successful PR professional:
+There are 10 things you should do to learn how to become a more successful PR pro.

 1. Do your homework